nickmorton/yes-admin-common/README.md

 `npm unlink @nickmorton/yes-admin-common`

-To publish to npm, first log in to npm using:
+To publish to npm, first uptick the version in `package.json`, then log in to npm using:

 `npm login`